ElGuillermo/HLL_CRCON_Language_doorkeeper/README.md

 ⚠️ This one has been developed for french communities.
 You'll have to do **a lot** of translation work to adapt it to your language.

-🇪🇸 A spanish-speaking user was kind enough to prepare an ES config.
+🇪🇸 A spanish-speaking user was kind enough to prepare an ES config (see below).

 ## Features